domi413/TypeTrace/README.md

 # TypeTrace
 This is the GitHub repository of the TypeTrace source code

-## Setup
-All you need to do is run the `setup.sh` script on your machine.
-If you're running on Windows you can use WSL to execute it or the git bash.

 ## Local Pipeline Run

 To run the pipeline locally, we use the tool [act](https://github.com/nektos/act).
 You can install the tool and then run `act` in a terminal.